Lightning rod: Lightning protection system

 An example of a structure vulnerable to lightning is a wooden barn.
 When lightning strikes the barn, the wooden structure and its contents may be ignited by the heat generated by lightning current conducted through parts of the structure.
 A basic lightning protection system would provide a conductive path between an air terminal and earth, so that most of the lightning's current will follow the path of the lightning protection system, with substantially less current traveling through flammable materials.

 Originally, scientists believed that such a lightning protection system of air terminals and "downleads" directed the current of the lightning down into the earth to be "dissipated".
-However, high speed photography has clearly demonstrated that lightning is actually composed of both a cloud component and an oppositely charged ground component.
+However, high-speed photography has clearly demonstrated that lightning is actually composed of both a cloud component and an oppositely charged ground component.
 During "cloud-to-ground" lightning, these oppositely charged components usually "meet" somewhere in the atmosphere well above the earth to equalize previously unbalanced charges.
-The heat generated as this electric current flows through flammable materials is the hazard which lightning protection systems attempt to mitigate by providing a low-resistance path for the lightning circuit.
-No lightning protection system can be relied upon to "contain" or "control" lightning completely (nor thus far, to prevent lightning strikes entirely), but they do seem to help immensely on most occasions of lightning strikes.
+The heat generated as this electric current flows through flammable materials is the hazard that lightning protection systems attempt to mitigate by providing a low-resistance path for the lightning circuit.
+No lightning protection system can be relied upon to "contain" or "control" lightning completely (nor thus far, to prevent lightning strikes entirely), but they do seem to help immensely in most lightning strikes.

-Steel framed structures can bond the structural members to earth to provide lightning protection.
+Steel-framed structures can bond the structural members to earth to provide lightning protection.
 A metal flagpole with its foundation in the earth is its own extremely simple lightning protection system.
 However, the flag(s) flying from the pole during a lightning strike may be completely incinerated.

-The majority of lightning protection systems in use today are of the traditional Franklin design.
-The fundamental principle used in Franklin-type lightning protections systems is to provide a sufficiently low impedance path for the lightning to travel through to reach ground without damaging the building.
+Most lightning protection systems in use today use the traditional Franklin design.
+The fundamental principle used in Franklin-type lightning protection systems is to provide a sufficiently low-impedance path for lightning to travel to ground without damaging the building.
 This is accomplished by surrounding the building in a kind of Faraday cage.
 A system of lightning protection conductors and lightning rods are installed on the roof of the building to intercept any lightning before it strikes the building.

 Russia

-A lightning conductor may have been intentionally used in the Leaning Tower of Nevyansk.
-The spire of the tower is crowned with a metallic rod in the shape of a gilded sphere with spikes.
+The spire of the Leaning Tower of Nevyansk is crowned with a metallic rod in the shape of a gilded sphere with spikes.
+It acts as a lightning rod.
 This lightning rod is grounded through the rebar carcass, which pierces the entire building.

 The Nevyansk Tower was built between 1721 and 1745, on the orders of industrialist Akinfiy Demidov.
 The Nevyansk Tower was built 28 years before Benjamin Franklin's experiment and scientific explanation.
 However, the true intent behind the metal rooftop and rebars remains unknown.